 To measure educational gain, AEFLA-funded programs are required to assess learners in accordance with the Nevada Assessment Policy document.
 The assessment policy identifies which tests to use for both ABE/ASE and ELL/ESL students, when pre- and post-tests are to be administered, and how scores are to be tied to the NRS educational functioning levels for initial placement and for reporting student advancement across levels.

 ELL/ESL students are tested with the Complete Language Assessment—English (Clas-E), in accordance with state policy, where they will be tested on reading, writing and listening.
 Students must be pre-tested prior to obtaining 12 hours of instruction and post-tested after 50 hours of instruction.
-For returning students, their post-test from each session is rolled over to become their post-test for the new session.
+For returning students, their post-test from each session is rolled over to become their pre-test for the new session.

 HSE students are tested with the Tests of Adult Basic Education (TABE) in Math and English, in accordance with state policy.
 Students must be pre-tested prior to obtaining 12 hours of instruction and post-tested after 60 hours of instruction.
-For returning students, their pre-test from each session is rolled over to become their pre-test for the new session.
+For returning students, their post-test from each session is rolled over to become their pre-test for the new session.

 Students are expected to attend all classes for the full length of the class period.
 In order for effective learning to take place we have designed our class schedule to be very intensive.
 It is a commitment that students must be able to make if they are serious about their education.
 Missing even one class will be a disadvantage to the student’s learning.
 If a student is absent for two class periods a courtesy call will be made to the student.